diskoverdata/diskover-community/README.md

 ## Saved objects for Diskover Kibana dashboard

 You can import the saved objects file `export.json` into Kibana for the dashboard visualizations in `kibana-screenshot.png`.
-In Kibana go to:
+In Kibana go to Management > Saved Objects > Import.

-* Management
-* Saved Objects
-* Import

 # License